Sofja Stepčenko

 Sofja Stepčenko (born 21 December 2006) is a Latvian figure skater.
-She is the 2022 Latvia Trophy and 2023 Volvo Open Cup champion.
+She is a two-time Latvian national champion (2022-23) and 2023 Volvo Open Cup champion.
 She placed eleventh at the 2023 European Championships.

 Career

 Early years

-Stepčenko competed in the advanced novice category for two seasons and then moved up to the junior ranks.
-She made her ISU Junior Grand Prix (JGP) debut in September 2021.
+Stepčenko began figure skating in 2010.
+She competed in the advanced novice category for two seasons and then moved up to the junior ranks in 2020.

+2021–22 season

+Stepčenko made her ISU Junior Grand Prix (JGP) debut in September, finishing seventeenth at 2021 JGP Poland.
+She followed this up with a twenty-sixth place finish at 2021 JGP Austria.
+She competed at her assignments with pain in her hip, and she learned in December that she had developed a stress fracture with necrosis.

+She subsequently won silver on the junior level at the 2021 Victor Petrenko Cup, at the 2021 Volvo Open Cup, and at the 2022 Kurbada Cup.

 2022–23 season

-Stepčenko began her season on the JGP series, appearing at two events.
+Stepčenko began her season on the Junior Grand Prix series, finishing twenty-first at the 2022 JGP France and twelfth at the 2022 JGP Latvia.
 In November, making her senior international debut, she placed fourth at the Volvo Open Cup and seventh at the Tallinn Trophy.
-Her first senior international medal, gold, came in December 2022 at the Latvia Trophy.
+Her first senior international medal, gold, came in December at the Latvia Trophy.
 The second-best Latvian woman at the event was Angelīna Kučvaļska, who finished in fifth place.

 Stepčenko was nominated to represent Latvia at the 2023 European Championships, which took place in January in Helsinki, Finland.
-Ranked 14th in the short program, she qualified to the free skate and climbed to 11th overall.
-This is the best European result by a Latvian woman since Kučvaļska's fourth place at the 2016 edition.
+Ranked fourteenth in the short program, she qualified to the free skate and climbed to eleventh overall.
+This was the best European result by a Latvian woman since Angelina Kučvaļska's fourth place at the 2016 edition.
+Stepčenko came twenty-third at the 2023 World Championships.
+She competed at the event after badly spraining her ankle a week beforehand; she later said she was pressured by her coaches to compete despite her injury.

+2023–24 season

+Stepčenko started the season by competing on the Junior Grand Prix series, finishing sixth at the 2023 JGP Turkey.
+She went on to compete on the senior international level as well, winning the 2023 Jelgava Cup and placing twelfth at the 2023 CS Nepela Memorial.

+Appearing again on the Junior Grand Prix, Stepčenko finished tenth at the 2023 JGP Armenia.
+Her next event was the 2023 CS Budapest Trophy, where she finished eleventh.
+Going on to compete at two events in Latvia, Stepčenko won silver at the 2023 Volvo Open Cup and gold at the 2023 Latvia Trophy.

+Selected to compete at the 2024 European Championships in Kaunas, Lithuania, Stepčenko placed twenty-first in the short program and thirteenth in the free skate, finishing thirteenth overall.
+At this event, Stepčenko scored a new personal best free skate score.
+Soon after, Stepčenko competed on the junior level at the 2024 Volvo Open Cup, winning the gold medal.

+Competing at the 2024 Youth Olympics, Stepčenko finished sixteenth.
+She then competed at the 2024 World Championships, where she placed thirty-first.